yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 # screensaver
 [Back to TOC](#📚-contents)

-Screen savers with animations for the idle times of the computer
+_... description of the category ..._
 ## TerminalScreensaver 📁
 Command-line tool for managing or interacting with related tasks.
 * [termsaver](http://termsaver.brunobraga.net/) [❌ ❌ 🖥️TUI] - termsaver to enjoy fancy ASCII screensavers like matrix, clock, starwars, and a couple of not-safe-for-work screens.